renanmoreira17/stm32-polyphonic-tunes/README.md

 - There are only 7 possible letters. a,b,c,d,e,f,g
 - A rest uses the letter p
-- To name a letter a flat put an underscore _ right after the letter
+- To use a flat note put an underscore _ right after the letter
   - ex: b_
-- To name a letter a sharp put a hashtag # right after the letter
+- To use a sharp note put a hashtag # right after the letter
   - ex: c#
 - To raise a note up an octave, put the number of octaves to be raised after the Sharp/Flats/Letter
   - ex: b1